Atypical Lipomatous Tumor (ALT) Back lump ultrasound – dorsal wall lesions

 End of Case Study

-You have reached the end of this Atypical Lipomatous Tumor – Back Lump (Dorsal Wall Ultrasound Case Study).
+You have reached the end of this Atypical Lipomatous Tumor (ALT) – Back Lump (Dorsal Wall Ultrasound Case Study).

 Content is intended for educational, training, and clinical reference only.